unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

 Jan 21 - Feb 4
 * Have all your tools and platforms set up
 * Get started on drafting the project **outline**
-* Meet with your faculty advisor
+* Meet with your project/thesis advisor
     * Finalize the topic of your project
     * Discuss project goal, sub-goals, expected result(s), and how you'll evaluate the results